 - Making connections with colleagues, libraries, and research projects in the host country

 BOSP Faculty in Residence are recruited from Stanford Academic Council faculty from all schools and departments.
-An appointment typically lasts one quarter, and faculty offer one class plus independent study topics during a term abroad.
+An appointment typically lasts one quarter, and faculty offer one class during a term abroad.

 Who Will Apply?

 Applications for Faculty in Residence appointment are accepted from any current Stanford faculty member who belongs to the Academic Council.
 The home department continues to pay the faculty salary during the overseas appointment.
 Non-tenure track Stanford faculty can be considered occasionally, as can emeriti.
 Please inquire about your specific circumstances.

 Where and When Can You Go (Academic Year 2022-23)?